schumergrubermax/SmartLottery/README.md

 ### Deploy the contract

-When testrpc is running, run `truffle migrate --all` to (re)deploy all contracts defined.
+When ganache is running, run `truffle migrate --all` to (re)deploy all contracts defined.
 Deployment will take a while, afterwards, if you refresh the fronted application, your base account should have less than 100 ethers as it was used to deploy the Smart Lottery contract.
 Also, the headline should now tell you the contract address as well as its parameters.